vcmi/vcmi/docs/players/Installation_iOS.md

 - [Create signing assets on macOS from terminal](https://github.com/kambala-decapitator/xcode-auto-signing-assets).
 In the command replace `your.bundle.id` with something like `com.MY-NAME.vcmi`.
 After that use the above signer tool.
 - [Sign from any OS](https://github.com/indygreg/PyOxidizer/tree/main/tugger-code-signing).
 You'd still need to find a way to create signing assets (private key and provisioning profile) though.

+To install the signed ipa on your device, you can use Xcode or Apple Configurator (available on the Mac App Store for free).
+The latter also allows installing ipa from the command line, here's an example that assumes you have only 1 device connected to your Mac and the signed ipa is on your desktop:

+    /Applications/Apple\ Configurator.app/Contents/MacOS/cfgutil install-app ~/Desktop/vcmi.ipa

 ## Step 2: Installing Heroes III data files

 Note: if you don't need in-game videos, you can omit downloading/copying file VIDEO.VID from data folder - it will save your time and space.
 The same applies to the Mp3 directory.